Russia and Saudi Arabia urge all OPEC+ powers to join oil cuts

 The Kremlin said Putin and MbS also discussed the conflicts in Gaza, Ukraine and Yemen, the Iranian nuclear programme and deepening defence cooperation.

-OPEC+, whose members pump more than 40% of the world's oil, had to delay its meeting over disagreements about output with African producers, though some oil traders said they suspected a deeper schism inside the group.
+Producer group OPEC+, the members of which pump more than 40% of the world's oil, had to delay its meeting over disagreements with African producers about output, though some traders said they suspected a deeper schism inside the group.

-After the producers decided to cut, oil prices fell to a five month low - a clear sign that the market had expected more forthright action from OPEC+.
+After the producers decided to cut supply, oil prices fell to a five-month low - a clear sign that the market had expected more forthright action from OPEC+.

-Putin and MbS, who together control one-fifth of the oil pumped each day, were shown with smiles and engaging in an effusive handshake as Putin emerged from his car in the Saudi capital.
+Putin and MbS, who together control a fifth of the oil pumped each day, were shown smiling and engaging in an effusive handshake as Putin emerged from his car in the Saudi capital.

-Both MbS, 38, and Putin, 71, want - and need - high prices for oil - the lifeblood of their economies.
-The question for both is how much of the burden each should take on to keep prices aloft - and how to verify the burden.
+Both MbS and Putin, 71, want and need high prices for oil, the lifeblood of their economies.
+The question for both is how much of the burden each should take on to keep prices aloft, and how to verify the burden.

 At the talks with MbS, Putin said that a planned visit by the prince to Russia had been changed at the last minute, prompting him to visit Riyadh.